MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 <!--
 todo:
 Update the status for each image.
-Add [Alt Text] for each image.
-Open external links in new window, if supported.
 -->

 To add Xbox Live functionality to your game, start by setting up an app in Partner Center, by following the steps below.